haidirstclair/MvcMovie/README.txt

 1435
 Added the Rating property to the movie model by editing Models/Movie.cs.
 Also added the Rating property in MovieController.cs.
 Edited Index.cshtml to include the new rating field.

+Time 1 Hour 30 Minutes

 2024-06-06
 1309
+Updated the /Views/Movies/Create.cshtml with a Rating field.

+1325
+Migrated the rating database and updated the database

+1326
+Validated Error UI: "Its works"

+1331
+Examined the Details and Delete methods
+"Everything is Great"

+1338
+Configurated github,
+commit and push

+Finish

+Time 30 Minutes

+Total time: 4 Hours